izzymlawton/fantasy-recipes/_recipes/recipe2.md

 *“It is dull, Son of Adam, to drink without eating,” said the Queen presently.
 “What would you like best to eat?”*\
 *“Turkish Delight, please, your Majesty,” said Edmund.*

   Narnia, The Lion, the Witch and The Wardrobe.
-C.S.
-Lewis, Chapter Four
+Chapter Four,  C.S.
+Lewis.

 ## Ingredients